WebexCC-SA/LAB-2334/docs/Lab3.md

-# LAB 3: - HUMAN AGENTS
+# LAB 3: - Human Agents

 ## About this lab